THE HIGHWAY OF TEARS, BRITISH COLUMBIA, CANADA

 On 11 June 1994 16 year old Ramona Wilson was hitchhiking to a friend's house in the small town of Smithers when she disappeared.
 Her body was found on 9 April 1995 near Smithers airport.
 Lana Derrick aged 19 went missing on 7 October 1995.
 She was last seen at a gas station in Thornhill.

 The Highway of Tears in the 21st Century

 On 21 June 2002 24 year old Nicole Hoar went missing.
-Nicole was from Red Deer, Alberta and she was working as a tree planter in Prince George.
+Nicole was from Red Deer, Alberta and she was working as a tree planter in Prince George, British Columbia.
 She was last seen at a gas station on the outskirts of Prince George.
 Nicole planned to hitchhike to Smithers to see her sister.
 On 21 September 2005 22 year old Tamara Chipman went missing.
 She was last seen in the outskirts of Prince Rupert intending to hitchhike to Terrace.